Klipper3d/klipper/docs/Features.md

-Klipper is a 3d printer firmware with several compelling features:
+Klipper has several compelling features:

 * High precision stepper movement.
 Klipper utilizes an application processor (such as a low-cost Raspberry Pi) when calculating printer